netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_gslb_service_module.rst

           - enabled
           - disabled
-      - In the request that is forwarded to the GSLB service, insert a header that stores the client's IP address.
-Client IP header insertion is used in connection-proxy based site persistence.
+      - In the request that is forwarded to the GSLB service, insert a header that stores the client's IP Client IP header insertion is used in connection-proxy based site persistence.
     * - cipheader

         *(str)*
       -
       - Name for the HTTP header that stores the client's IP address.
 Used with the Client IP option.
-If client IP header insertion is enabled on the service and a name is not specified for the header, the Citrix ADC appliance uses the name specified by the cipHeader parameter in the set ns param command or, in the GUI, the Client IP Header parameter in the Configure HTTP Parameters dialog box.
+If IP header insertion is enabled on the service and a name is not specified for the header, the Citrix uses the name specified by the cipHeader parameter in the set ns param command or, in the GUI, the IP Header parameter in the Configure HTTP Parameters dialog box.

         Minimum length =  1
     * - clttimeout

-        *(float)*
+        *(int)*
       -
       - Idle time, in seconds, after which a client connection is terminated.
-Applicable if connection proxy based site persistence is used.
+Applicable if connection proxy site persistence is used.

-        Minimum value = 0
+        Minimum value = ``0``

-        Maximum value = 31536000
+        Maximum value = ``31536000``
     * - cnameentry

         *(str)*
       -
       - Canonical name of the GSLB service.
 Used in CNAME-based GSLB.

         Minimum length =  1
     * - comment

         *(str)*
       -
       - Any comments that you might want to associate with the GSLB service.
+    * - cookietimeout

+        *(str)*
+      -
+      - Timeout value, in minutes, for the cookie, when cookie based site persistence is enabled.

+        Minimum value = ``0``

+        Maximum value = ``1440``
+    * - disabled

+        *(bool)*
+      -
+      - When set to ``true`` the gslb service state will be set to ``disabled``.

+        When set to ``false`` the gslb service state will be set to ``enabled``.
     * - downstateflush

         *(str)*